 How does Firebase's integration with Google Cloud Platform work?

-- Certain Firebase features are backed directly by Google Cloud Platform, such as Firebase Storage, which is backed by Google Cloud Storage.
+- Certain Firebase features are backed directly by Google Cloud Platform, such as Firebase Storage.
 The list of features backed by Google Cloud Platform will continue to grow over time.

 - Many of your settings, including collaborators and billing information, are shared by Firebase and Google Cloud Platform.
-All of your usage for both appears on the same bill.
+Your usage of both Firebase and Google Cloud Plaform appears on the same bill.

-In addition, when you upgrade to the Blaze plan, you can use any of Google Cloud Platform's world-class Infrastructure-as-a-Service and APIs directly inside your Firebase project, and at standard prices.
+In addition, when you upgrade to the Blaze plan, you can use any of Google Cloud Platform's world-class Infrastructure-as-a-Service and APIs directly inside your Firebase project, at standard Google Cloud Platform pricing.
 You can also export data from Firebase Analytics directly to BigQuery for analysis.
 To learn more, see Link BigQuery with Firebase.

-There are many security-enhancing, latency-improving, and time-saving benefits to using Google Cloud Platform with Firebase (versus other, non-colocated cloud services).
+There are many security-enhancing, latency-improving, and time-saving benefits to using Google Cloud Platform with Firebase (versus other, cloud services that are not co-located).
 Check out the Google Cloud Platform site for more details.

 Can I upgrade, downgrade, or cancel at any time?